Skip to content

 })

-Elysia use a specific event interceptor for each point in the request pipeline
+Elysia uses a specific event interceptor for each point in the request pipeline

-While Hono can, use declare module to extend the ContextVariableMap interface, it is globally available and doesn't have sounds type safety, and doesn't garantee that the property is available in all request handlers.
+While Hono can use declare module to extend the ContextVariableMap interface, it is globally available and doesn't have sound type safety, and doesn't guarantee that the property is available in all request handlers.

 ts